JollyCo-operation2527/File_Sharing_System/README.md

 How to run:
    - Type 'make' to compile code

-   - Run the server (./sv) and the client (./cl)
+   - Run the server (./sv) and the client (./cl) (can connect multiple clients at once)

-   - type "upload" to go into upload mode, type "stop" to shut down client and server
+   - type "upload" to go into upload mode, type "stop" to shut down client.
+Ctrl + C to shutdown server

    - To send multiple files: separate each file's name with a ','